Andrew Jones (basketball): College career

 Jones made his redshirt sophomore season debut on November 5, 2019, scoring a then-career-high 20 points in a 69–45 win over Northern Colorado.
 He established a new career high on February 19, 2020, after recording 21 points in a 70–56 victory over TCU.
 On March 2, Jones was named Big 12 Conference Co-Player of the Week after scoring a career-high 22 points twice in wins over West Virginia and Texas Tech.
 By the end of the season, he was averaging 11.5 points, 2.3 rebounds and 1.8 assists per game and was named All-Big 12 honorable mention.
 He reached double figures in scoring 15 times on the season.

 Jones chose to return for a sixth season in 2021–22 after the NCAA ruled that the 2020–21 season, heavily disrupted by COVID-19, would not be counted against the athletic eligibility of any basketball player.
 At the end of that season, he was named as one of two recipients of the Perry Wallace Most Courageous Award, presented by the United States Basketball Writers Association to one or more individuals associated with men's college basketball who have exhibited extraordinary courage on and off the court.
 Both Jones and his fellow recipient, Justin Hardy of NCAA Division III Washington (MO), averaged double figures in scoring during the season while battling cancer (with Hardy battling stomach cancer).

+Professional career

+On July 20, 2022, Jones signed with SC Rasta Vechta of the German ProA.
+He helped Rasta Vechta win the 2022–23 ProA championship, averaging 10.1 points in 43 games.
+He re-signed with Rasta Vechta in August 2023, but left the team the following month.

+In January 2024, Jones joined BC Orchies of the French Nationale Masculine 1.
+In 18 games to finish the 2023–24 season, he averaged 17.2 points, 4.3 rebounds, 2.6 assists and 1.8 steals per game.

+In June 2024, Jones signed with Álftanes of the Icelandic Úrvalsdeild karla.
+He left the club in December 2024.
+In 10 games, he averaged 19.3 points, 4.7 rebounds, 3.5 assists and 1.1 steals per game.

+In January 2025, Jones joined the Kapfenberg Bulls of the Austrian Basketball Superliga.
+In 15 games to finish the 2024–25 season, he averaged 17.2 points, 4.9 rebounds, 2.3 assists and 1.1 steals per game.

+On May 14, 2025, Jones joined the Nelson Giants of the New Zealand National Basketball League for the rest of the 2025 season.